jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

 consensus shape is made from the average of these reconstructions.
 The program DAMAVER from the ATSAS package is the most commonly used program for building consensus shapes.
 Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.
-Also, this tutorial uses ATSAS 3.1.1, some pieces may be slightly diferent on older versions of ATSAS, please see previous versions of this tutorial in that case.
+Also, this tutorial uses ATSAS 3.1.1, some pieces may be slightly different on older versions of ATSAS, please see previous versions of this tutorial in that case.

 This is not a tutorial on basic principles and best practices for doing bead